In a recent news article it was reported that 1 million new Canadians came to…

 How to Purchase a Pre Sale Condo in Vancouver, BC, Canada

-Buying pre-construction condos has become a very popular option for many home owners and investors in Vancouver.
+Buying pre-construction condos have become a very popular option for many homeowners and investors in Vancouver.

 Many buyers think that buying a presale is as simple lining up in front of the Developers Display Centre and signing a contract for a Presale.
 What many of these buyers don’t know is that there is an element of risk when buying a pre-sale in Vancouver.

 I am a huge fan of Vancouver’s Development Community and the condos they build.
 But at the end of the day, Developers are in the business of making money by selling finished condos.
-They will do whatever they need to do legally to ensure that any condo they pre sell are Completed on by the Buyers.
-The Contracts used to purchase pre-sales from Developers are written by the Developers lawyers to protect the interests of the Developers only.
+They will do whatever they need to do legally to ensure that any condo they pre-sell is completed on by the buyers.
+The contracts used to purchase pre-sales from developers are written by the developers’ lawyers to protect the interests of the developers only.

 - They’re Guaranteed to be profitable and make money – NO!

 - If the value of the Pre-sale goes below what was paid for it the Buyer can walk – NO!

 - The Buyer can walk if they don’t like what the developer builds them – NO!

 If the value of the condo bought as a presale is less upon Completion than what was paid, the Buyer is still bound to complete

 Here are some common questions about Presales in Vancouver